Healthy Gait

 or pressCtrl + F5

-The actual Controller is inside the file Tutorials/data/ControllerGH2010.scone
+The actual Reflex Gait Controller is defined inside the file Tutorials/data/ControllerGH2010.scone

 Gait at Different Speeds